MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/servermanager/Install-WindowsFeature.md

 It is not necessary to mount the WIM file for installing on a running physical computer, because a WIM is mounted internally for deployments to a physical computer.
 Specify the path by using a local relative path, or by using built-in environment variables that are prefixed with the `$env` tag as shown in the following examples.

+If this parameter is used in combination with the -ComputerName parameter, the source path must be accessible by the target computer (e.g. local devices/drives/paths on the client system will cause the installation to fail).

 The path specified in this parameter is only used if the command cannot find feature files in the local side-by-side store of the specified target computer or VHD.
 The command searches for feature files in the following order: